-Clir Rodney Chambers OBE
+Clir Rodney Chambers

-Portfolio Holder for Inward Investment, Strategic Regeneration and Partnerships, Medway Council Regeneration is both exciting and challenging.
+Regeneration is both exciting and challenging.
 It is exciting to witness the tangible signs of regeneration as they emerge from the ground; rewarding to hear of people and businesses wishing to relocate to Medway, and uplifting to hear how the lives and wellbeing of Medway residents have been positively transformed.
 Such achievements drive us on, but must be delivered within a context of reduced government funding and must provide the taxpayer with high value for money.
 Medway 2035 rises to the challenge, positively creating the framework for the fast-paced delivery of significant benefits, offering growth for all.

 Medway 2035 ensures that the tremendous pace of regeneration in Medway continues.
-You will see plans for around 30,000 new homes at major new developments such as Rochester Riverside and Chatham Waterfront.
+You will see plans for new homes at major new developments such as Rochester Riverside and Chatham Waterfront.
 You will see that our river, ecology, green spaces, culture and heritage have important roles to play in preserving and emphasising what makes Medway special.
 You will see that infrastructure requirements - including health, social care and wellbeing, education, transport and culture - are paramount.
 You will see that economic prosperity - new and growing businesses, high-quality business accommodation and a range of highly-skilled and well-paid jobs - is fundamental to everyone's success.